Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-dump-restore.md

 In this situation, the connection string to use is exactly the same as the one from your application environment.

+{% warning %}
+For security reasons, it is not recommended to activate Internet Accessibility.
+This exposes your database to the internet.
+{% endwarning %}

 ### Dump

 The command definition is: